-2.6 Cash and cash equivalents
+2 6 Cash

-Cash and cash equivalents include cash in hand, cash at bank, short-term deposits with original maturities of three months or less and restricted cash
+Cash and cash equivalents include cash in hand, cash at bank, short-term deposits with original maturities of three months or less and restricted cash.

 Cash and cash equivalents are carried at nominal value in the statement of financial position.
 As of the balance sheet date, there are only credit balances at the bank accounts.